Rrucha/CSE-250_my_work./README.md

 * If you add members to the `LinkedListBuffer` class, you should avoid submitting tests that access these fields as they will not compile.
 Your tests should limit access to only what is public in the handout code.
+* Your tests should generally focus on testing **specified** behavior.
+This means specifically behaviors documented below.
+For the most part, specified behaviors are limited to the API (i.e., the object's callable methods such as apply, iterator, remove, etc...).
+If the specification does not explicitly say something about how the data is to be organized, it should not be part of the test.
+* The assert method has an optional 2nd parameter that allows you to provide a debug message.
+If the assertion fails, this message will be included in the testing log.

 Your code will be tested against correct and incorrect implementations of `LinkedListBuffer`.
 Your goal is to get all tests to pass on the correct